TeamDeltaQuadrant/snippets/tumblr_API.md

 ### What we found out

-* strange behaviour: if you connect with tumblr your username in diaspora changes
+* strange behaviour: if you connect with tumblr your username in diaspora changes (also stays for following sessions)

 #### Server log for posting to tumblr
 ```